CLOSE

 Claims principles

 Voluntary sustainability standards, like ASI, enable participating organisations to make claims.
 Logos are the most recognisable forms of sustainability claims.
-They can help customers and consumers reliably identify products that comply with a standard.
+They can help customers and consumers reliably identify products that conform with a standard.

 For the purposes of ASI, a ‘claim’ consists of one or more of: